- Reference >

 -

 [2] Starting in version 4.2, MongoDB includes the Debug verbosity level (1-5) in the log messages.
-For example, if the verbosity level is 2, MongoDB logs D2
+For example, if the verbosity level is 2, MongoDB logs D2.
+In previous versions, MongoDB log messages only specifiedDfor Debug level.

 -